jhburns/3GCI/Documentation/Errors.md

 The reasoning to not server some content without error is because it is not page critical so it is not needed.

 ## Non-local Scripts
 Currently third-party loaded scripts (jQuery, poppers, bootstrap etc.) are not checked to see if loading on their own CDN.
 Their uptime is instead trusted to always be up.

+## Thumbnails
+Because it is a custom, hackish script there are a lot of possible error is can create.
+Make sure data is formatted correctly and urls are reachable.

+If this is not run before build scripts or it fails before a build, the whole thing will fail so be cautious.

+It is not designed to throw an error if no image is suitable for a webpage, but will instead not print the first 'done'.